rook/rook/Documentation/ceph-cluster-crd.md

 If these settings are changed in the CRD the operator will update the number of mons during a periodic check of the mon health, which by default is every 45 seconds.

-To change the defaults that the operator uses to determine the mon health and whether to failover a mon, the following environment variables can be changed in [operator.yaml](https://github.com/rook/rook/blob/master/cluster/examples/kubernetes/ceph/operator.yaml).
+To change the defaults that the operator uses to determine the mon health and whether to failover a mon, refer to the [health settings](#health-settings).
 The intervals should be small enough that you have confidence the mons will maintain quorum, while also being long enough to ignore network blips where mons are failed over too often.

-* `ROOK_MON_HEALTHCHECK_INTERVAL`: The frequency with which to check if mons are in quorum (default is 45 seconds)
-* `ROOK_MON_OUT_TIMEOUT`: The interval to wait before marking a mon as "out" and starting a new mon to replace it in the quorum (default is 600 seconds)

 ### Mgr Settings